 (v) computer equipment in the Computer Room(s) in secondary and special schools; and

 (vi) IT equipment in the Computer Laboratory in ex-prevocational schools.

-Taking into account the findings from the survey conducted by an independent contractor on the expenditures of ITEd related activities in public sector schools in March – June 2008, the EDB reviewed the ambit and provision of CITG and decided to relax its usage and increase its provision with effect from the 2008/09 school year to cope with schools' changing needs (EDB Circular Memorandum No. 103/2008).
+Taking into account the findings from the survey conducted by an independent contractor on the expenditures of ITEd related activities in public sector schools in March – June 2008, the EDB reviewed the ambit and provision of CITG and decided to relax its usage and increase its provision with effect from the 2008/09 school year to cope with schools' changing needs.

 Ambit of the Grant

-In pursuit of the spirit of various block grants, and to allow greater flexibility in resources planning according to respective school-based ITEd development plans, schools can flexibly deploy their resources to meet their operational needs in the following areas:
+In pursuit of the spirit of various block grants, and to allow greater flexibility in resources planning according to respective school-based IT in education development plans, schools can continue to flexibly deploy their resources as appropriate to meet their operational needs in the following areas:

-(a) purchase of IT-related consumables, e.g. ink cartridge, toner, paper, CD, projector's light bulb, and other non-inventory IT peripheral items (such as earphones, mouse, flash drives, etc);
+(a) purchase of IT-related consumables (e.g. ink cartridge, toner, paper, CD, projector lamps) and other non-inventory IT peripheral items (e.g. earphones, mouse, flash drives and webcams);

 (b) purchase of digital resource materials for learning and teaching, including annual subscription/renewal fees for licences & software, and other charges for on-line learning resources;

-(c) Internet connection and Internet security services fee, including annual renewal of anti-virus software and firewalls, subscription/renewal of domain names;
+(c) Internet connectivity and Internet security services fee, including subscription of WiFi services, purchase of portable WiFi router, annual renewal of anti-virus software and firewalls, subscription/renewal of domain names;

 (d) employment of technical support personnel / hire of TSS from service provider;